au en false false Default

 Finding and investing in small companies with strong fundamentals, for a reasonable price, in Australia has been expensive.
 Until now.

-With the market anticipating Australian interest rates to start falling by year-end, many savvy investors are looking to position their portfolios for the next cycle.
+With the market anticipating Australian interest rates to start falling by February, many savvy investors are looking to position their portfolios for the next cycle.
 This year, the Australian Financial Review has had numerous articles and opinion pieces suggesting that small caps could be the place to be.
-This includes this article posted before the Fed’s 50 basis point interest rate cut last week, ASX small caps to surge once Fed starts cutting rates.
+This includes this article posted before the Fed’s 50 basis point interest rate cut in September, ASX small caps to surge once Fed starts cutting rates.

 The rationale for this optimism for small companies is that when a central bank pivots from hiking to cutting it is usually in response to economic weakness.
 Triggering the next stage of the cycle and it is in these environments that being small and nimble has its advantages.